securityiskey/Crypto-com-API-JavaSctipt/README.md

 Crypto.com API Node.JS

-**Step 0:** extract the Crypto.com-API-JavaSctipt from github and save it on your desktop or anywhere you like.
+**Step 0:** extract the Crypto.com-API-JavaSctipt from github and save it on your desktop or anywhere you like (Unzip the file if it's zipped).
 **Step 1:** Install nodejs and npm if you haven't done that already.
 You could find documentation online on how to do it for Linux or Windows.
 I included couple sites below.

 https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04